TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

     *   If you turn off interest-based ads, you will still see just as many ads, but the ads may not be based on your interests and may be less relevant to you.
     *   Your choice only affects the ads you see on websites and applications you access on your device.
-    *   If your devices browser cookies are deleted, or your device is reset, you may need to reset the interest-based ads feature.
+    *   If your device’s browser cookies are deleted, or your device is reset, you may need to reset the interest-based ads feature.
     *   If you are using your device, but are not on our network (such as a WiFi network), we, and our ad providers, may not be able to identify your ad choices.
 *   _On Your Computer or Non-Mobile Device._ For information about targeted advertising, or to opt-out of use of your browser information for purposes of certain third-party advertising, please visit www.aboutads.info/choices.
 Please note that if you opt out, you will continue to receive the same number of ads, but they may be less relevant because they will not be based on your interests.
 You may still see ads related to content on a web page or based on other nonpersonal information.
 Please note that this opt-out is cookie-based.
 If you change computers or devices, change web browsers, or delete cookies, you will need to visit the aboutads site and opt-out again.